 A provision is required to be recognised for the future retirement obligations associated with the Group's assets.
 The decommissioning provision is based on estimated costs, taking into account of the anticipated method and extent of restoration consistent with legal, regulatory and construction requirements, technological advances and the possible use of the site.
 Since these estimates are specific to the sites involved, there are many individual assumptions underlying the amount provided.
 These individual assumptions can be subject to change based on actual experience and a change in one or more of these assumptions could result in a materially different amount.

-Allowance recognised in respect of trade and other receivables and loan receivables
+Allowance recognised in respect of other receivables and loan receivables

-The impairment provisions for trade and other receivables and loan receivables are based on assumptions about ECL.
+The impairment provisions for other receivables and loan receivables are based on assumptions about ECL.
 The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the number of days that an individual receivable is outstanding as well as the Group's historical experience and forward-looking information at the end of the reporting period.
 Changes in these assumptions and estimates could materially affect the result of the assessment and it may be necessary to make additional impairment charge to the consolidated statement of profit or loss and other comprehensive income.

-As at December 31, 2020, the carrying amounts of trade and other receivables and loan receivables are approximately CAD2,426,000 (2019: CAD4,776,000) and CAD12,882,000 (2019: CAD13,411,000) respectively, with accumulated loss allowance on trade and other receivables and loan receivables of approximately CAD176,000 (2019: nil) and CAD812,000 (2019: nil) respectively.
+As at December 31, 2021, the carrying amounts of other receivables and loan receivables are approximately CAD2,279,000 (2020: CAD2,426,000) and CAD12,286,000 (2020: CAD12,882,000) respectively, with accumulated loss allowance on other receivables and loan receivables of approximately CAD163,000 (2020: CAD176,000) and CAD787,000 (2020: CAD812,000) respectively.